Inter Miami CF: Early years (2020–2023)

 On January 20, 2022, it was announced that Leonardo Campana would join Major League Soccer club Inter Miami on a season-long loan from Premier League side Wolverhampton Wanderers.
-He made his debut for Inter Miami on February 26, 2022, starting in a 0–0 draw versus the Chicago Fire FC.
+He made his debut for Inter Miami on February 26, 2022, starting in a 0–0 draw versus the Chicago Fire.
 Campana scored his first goal for Inter Miami on March 6, 2022, their only goal in a 5–1 loss to Austin FC.
 Campana was named MLS Player of the Week for Week 6 of the 2022 season on April 11, 2022, for his hat trick against the New England Revolution.
 Campana signed with Miami on a permanent basis on January 20, 2023.
 He occupies a Young Designated Player roster slot and is signed through the end of the 2025 season, with a club option to extend through 2026.
 On September 15, 2023, Inter Miami announced the signing of forward Leonardo Campana to a contract extension through the 2027 Major League Soccer (MLS) season, with an option for 2028.
 On January 18, 2023, it was announced that Atlanta United striker Josef Martínez had been traded to Inter Miami.
 Martínez made his Inter Miami debut in a match against CF Montréal on February 25, 2023, ending in a 2–0 win.

 DeAndre Yedlin joined Inter Miami on February 2, 2022, on a four-year contract with an additional one-year option.
-"It's almost a DP signing for us, really, in terms of his quality," Head coach Phil Neville said.
+"It's almost a DP signing for us, really, in terms of his quality," head coach Phil Neville said.
 "He's played at the top, top level in the top soccer nations in the world.
 So we hope his experience, his quality, his leadership, and the fact that he's American I think is really important.
 We have a young, new team and we want experience in there as well."
-Yedlin stated "I know when I was in MLS, [defending] was a weakness in my game," after the move was announced.
+Yedlin stated "I know when I was in MLS, [defending] was a weakness in my game", after the move was announced.
 "Not only 1-v-1 but positionally.
 But now I'm coming back, being in a lot of different situations and a lot of different formations, playing different positions to a point now where I'm a lot more comfortable in those situations.
 I think I'm a lot better defender now than I was when I left."